Raiziel/Raiziel.github.io/README.md

 📈 **Canvas** — Graph equations like Desmos or draw freehand with shape tools

 🎵 **Music Player** — Paste any YouTube video or playlist URL and listen while you work

+ℓ **LaTeX** - Render math equations that are friendly supported by KaTeX and LaTeX